 Students who wish to enroll in American Christian Academy must complete an online application.
-In addition to the online application, new students are required to submit the following information:
+In addition to the online application, new students are required to submit the following information: 1.
+Teacher Referral for grades K4 - 12

-- 1. Teacher Referral for grades K4 12 - 2.
-Transcript or report card and most recent standardized test scores - 3.
+- 2. Transcript or report card and most recent standardized test scores - 3.
 School discipline report for grades entering 6 12 - 4.
 Medical information - 5.
 Release of financial information if the student is currently attending a private daycare or school. - 6.
-Updated blue immunization, copy of birth certificate, and social security number. - 7.
-An entrance exam will be required for all students.
+Updated blue immunization and a copy of birth certificate. - 7.
+An entrance exam will be required for all students entering 2nd grade through high school.
+K4, K5 and 1st graders will be required to have an assessment by one of our teachers.